 Results from the Phase 1/2 trial published in The Lancet Infectious Diseases in November suggest that the vaccine is safe and elicits an antibody-based immune response, although antibody levels were lower than in patients who have been infected and recovered.
 In January, officials in Brazil announced results suggesting that the vaccine is 78 percent effective, though updated results released the following week pointed to an efficacy rate of closer to 50 percent, The New York Times reports.
 Sinovac had used a similar platform to develop a vaccine against SARS in 2004 that showed promising results in early-stage human trials.

 A Phase 1/2 clinical trial is underway in China, and Phase 3 trials are underway in Bangladesh, Indonesia, and Turkey.
 A trial was also underway in Brazil.
-China approved the vaccine’s emergency use in July, and in January, Indonesia and Turkey approved the vaccine’s emergency use.
+China approved the vaccine’s emergency use for high-risk individuals in July, and for widespread application in February, following regulatory greenlights in Indonesia and Turkey.

 Wuhan Institute of Biological Products and China National Pharmaceutical Group (Sinopharm)